feature-hub/feature-hub/docs/guides/sharing-the-browser-history.md

 [browser history API][browser-history-api] directly.
 Otherwise, they would potentially overwrite their respective history and location changes.
-To enable a save access to the history for multiple consumers, the `@feature-hub/history-service` can be used.
+To enable a save access to the history for multiple consumers, the `@feature-hub/history-service` package can be used.

-## Using the History Service
+## Functional Behaviour

-The History Service combines multiple consumer histories (and their locations) into a single one.
+The **History Service** combines multiple consumer histories (and their locations) into a single one.
 It does this by merging all registered consumer locations into one, and persisting this combined root location on the history stack.
 As long as the consumer performs all history and location interactions through the history it obtained from the History Service, the existence of the facade and other consumers isn't noticeable for the consumer.
 For example, the consumer receives history change events only for location changes that affect its own history.

+### Root Location Transformer

+How the root location is build from the consumer locations, is a problem that can not be solved generally, since it is dependant on the usecase.
+This is why the integrator defines the service with a so-called **root location transformer**.
+The root location transformer provides functions for merging consumer locations into a root location, and for extracting a consumer path from the root location.

+For a quick out-of-the-box experience, this package also provides a root location transformer (via the `createRootLocationTransformer` method) ready for use.
+This included root location transformer has the concept of a primary consumer.
+Only the primary's location (pathname and query) will get inserted directly into the root location.
+All other consumer locations are encoded into a JSON string which will be assigned to a single configurable query parameter.

+## Usage

 ### As a Consumer